hapax/hapax.github.io/assets/boring.md

 32 115 111 108 117 116 105 111 110 32 111 102 32 120 94 50 61 50 46
 ```

-Imagine some "super unicode" (sunicode) which converts any symbol into a number.
+Imagine some "super unicode" which lets us converts *any* symbol
+into a number.
-The sunicode alphabet may be arbitrarily large, so we will take it to
+The super unicode alphabet may be arbitrarily large, so we will take it to
-consist of every natural number $\mathbb{N}$.
+consist of *every* natural number $\mathbb{N}$.
-Then a finite description in sunicode is just a finite sequence
+Then a finite description any symbols can be written as a sequence of
-of natural numbers.
-So we have to count these!
+the corresponding natural numbers, a trick I will call "unicoding".
+To find the number of finite descriptions, we just count the sequences!
 There is a nice scheme for showing that these are in one-to-one
 correspondence with the natural numbers themselves, and hence
 *countably infinite*.